 (6) Any other information required by the permit application form.

-(e) The superintendant must not accept an application more than one year before the proposed event (including time required for set-up); applications received more than a year in advance will be returned to the applicant.
+(e) The superintendent must not accept an application more than one year before the proposed event (including time required for set-up); applications received more than a year in advance will be returned to the applicant.

 (f) Processing the application.
 The superintendent must issue a permit or a written denial within ten days of receiving a complete and fully executed application.
 A permit will be approved unless:

-(1) The superintendant has granted or will grant a prior application for a permit for the same time and place, and the activities authorized by that permit do not reasonably allow multiple occupancy of that particular area;
+(1) The superintendent has granted or will grant a prior application for a permit for the same time and place, and the activities authorized by that permit do not reasonably allow multiple occupancy of that particular area;

 (2) It reasonably appears that the event will present a clear and present danger to public health or safety;